 - Informatics: 42 credit hours (14 courses)

-- Organizational Development and Leadership: 42 credit hours (14 courses)
+- Organization Development and Leadership: 42 credit hours (14 courses)

 How many courses do I take per academic term?

 Most adult students who work full time take one course per eight-week session.

 No, there are no requirements to travel to the Saint Joseph’s University campus.